deliaBlue/FDP/data_preparation/README.md

 At the end, and once the workflow was tested the approach taken was to create a single table with all the samples, hence the two scripts.

+Moreover, provided that the sample reads were already preprocessed, at least for adaptor trimming, but the workflow has an unavoidable adaptor trimming step, the adaptor string value of `XXXXXXXXX`.
+This way, there won't be any further trimming applied.

 `samples_10_table.sh` takes all the sample file names and creates different tables of 10 rows each, all of which are stored in a separated subdirectory.